martinmsb/decentralized-edge-faas/README.md

 This repository contains the code for the Final Master Project: Decentralzied Edge FaaS.

+Requirements for code execution:
-OpenFaaS must be installed as explained in [OpenFaaS installation](#openfaas-installation).
+- OpenFaaS must be installed as explained in [OpenFaaS installation](#openfaas-installation).
+- A Docker Hub account must be logged in to execute the Rust program.
+- OpenFaaS Gateway must be port-forwarded to the system (step 6 of the OpenFaaS installation).

 ## Code execution